 Player "Cursed You" was celebrating the fact that he'd maxed out on the recently added Construction skill by inviting people to a home he'd built with his hard-won expertise.
-At this point, you might expect a marauding gang of jealous players to tear his house down, since being constructive is generally not the Internet's thing.
-But in Runescape, where people apparently celebrate each other's achievements, "Cursed You's" party was the jam of the century.
-There were even combat mini-games, to provide some controlled ass-kicking to keep everyone entertained.
+At this point, you might expect a marauding gang of jealous players to tear his house down, since being constructive is generally not the internet's thing.
+But in RuneScape, where people apparently celebrate one another's achievements, Cursed You's party was the jam of the century.
+There were even combat minigames to provide some controlled ass-kicking to keep everyone entertained.
 So many players showed up to the party that the server started to buckle.
-Eventually the lag got so bad that he had to boot everyone back to the peaceful city.
+Eventually the lag got so bad that Cursed You had to boot everyone back to the peaceful city.

 Any discovery requires repeated trials.

 They immediately began killing bystanders.
 The evening quickly went from a demonstration of online gaming goodwill to a vivid illustration of why Earth can't have superheroes.
 Random people were gifted with amazing new powers and used them to tear through the world like innocence-fueled combine harvesters.
 Their victims couldn't fight back even when attacked, and within minutes, the supervillains embodied the deadly sins of rage, pride, greed, and douchebaggery.
 Some slaughtered low-level players en masse just to get the biggest body count, while others hunted suddenly defenseless high-level players to steal valuable items.
 The devil signed human nature by having this happen on 6/6/06.